 An especially interesting subclass of voting by committees are those without dummy agents.
 Agent i is dummy at object x in the committee $\mathcal{W}x$ if i does not belong to any minimal winning coalition of $\mathcal{W}x$ ; that is, i's opinion about object x is not used at all in the decision of whether or not x belongs to the chosen subset.
 And among the class of voting by committees without dummy agents the subclass of voting by quotas is particularly appealing.
 A voting by committees is voting by quotas if the set of winning coalitions for each object x are the sets of agents with equal or larger cardinality than a given strictly positive integer $q_x$ , the quota of x.
-Hence, in any voting by quotas all agents play the same role when determining whether or not objects belong to the chosen subset.
-Using Barberà, Sonnenschein and Zhou (1991) it is easy to see that the class of all anonymous and strategy-proof social choice functions satisfying voter sovereignty on the domain of separable preference profiles coincides with all voting by quotas.
+Hence, in any voting by quotas all agents play a symmetric role when determining whether or not objects belong to the chosen subset.
+Using the main characterization result in Barberà, Sonnenschein, and Zhou (1991) it is easy to see that the class of all anonymous and strategy-proof social choice functions satisfying voter sovereignty on the domain of separable preference profiles coincides with all voting by quotas.

-&lt;sup>1A strategy-proof social choice function leads truth-telling as a weakly dominant strategy in the direct revelation mechanism induced by the social choice function at all preference profiles of its domain.
-See Barberà, Sonnenschein and Zhou (1991) for a description of this class of problems and this axiomatic characterization of voting by committees.
+&lt;sup>1See Barberà, Sonnenschein, and Zhou (1991) for a description of this class of problems and this axiomatic characterization of voting by committees.

-Again, voting by committees are simple for two reasons.
+Voting by committees are simple for two reasons.
 First, they are tops-only because they only depend on the profile of top subsets of objects, one for each agent.
-Second, they are object-by-object decomposable, and this is precisely the reason why they are strategy-proof on the domain of separable preference profiles: agent i, when considering whether or not to give support to object x, does not need to know the other set of elected objects because i wants to support x if and only if x is a good object as a singleton set (i.e., x belongs to the best subset of objects) since its addition improves, by separability, any subset of objects.
+Second, they are object-by-object decomposable, and this is precisely the reason why they are strategy-proof on the domain of separable preference profiles: agent i, when considering whether or not to give support to object x, does not need to know the other set of elected objects because i wants to support x if and only if x is a good object as a singleton set (i.e., x belongs to i's best subset of objects) since its addition improves, by separability, any subset of objects.